coelhoo7/JavaScript/README.md

 - `style.css`: Stylesheet for the game.
 - `script.js`: JavaScript file containing the game logic.
 - `game.js`: JavaScript file containing the game functions.
-- `README.md`: This file, containing information about the project.
+- `README.md`: This file, contains information about the project.

 ## How to Run

-To run the game, simply open the `index.html` file in a web browser.
+To run the game, open the `index.html` file in a web browser.

-## Credits

-This game was created by [Your Name].

 ## License